tryin2bdeveloper/Devops_Group5/usecases/usecase-3.md

 ### MAIN SUCCESS SCENARIO
 The analyst requests the necessary data.
-A list of people living both in cities and non-cities areas is retrieved from each country.
+The system of a list from largest to smallest is retrieved from each country.
-The data is sorted accordingly.
+The system is sorted accordingly for all database.
 The final report is presented in a clear format for review by to develop.

 ### EXTENSIONS